Degrees and Certifications:

 After graduation from high school I attended the University of North Carolina at Charlotte (where I was involved in the Air Force R.O.T.C. program) and N.C.
 State University.
 After college I worked for several newspapers.
 I started in the advertising department and worked myself up to the editorial staff.
 My last position in newspaper was as editor of "The Clayton News-Star."
 I enjoyed my time working with the news.
 I was always involved in covering school events, and I guess that's when I seriously stopped to think about being an educator.
 I loved my time with the children; I learned so much from them.

 I have always been a learner.
 Growing up we usually didn't live near other girls my age so I spent A LOT of time playing school.
 Sometimes my brother, Michael, would be my student, but a lot of times, I was the teacher and student.
 I used the dictionary and discarded textbooks as my resources.
 I had my own little desk and chalk board.
-Oh how I miss a chalk board!!!
+Oh, how I miss a chalk board!!!
 I would get out on my bike and ride around like I was the bus driver taking students home.
 I guess I should have realized that this was where I would end up.

 Since becoming a teacher I have learned so much from my students.
 I have been very lucky to have had so many wonderful students.
 My children come to school thinking they are the ones who are learning.
 Honestly, I think I learn as much or more from them.
 Teaching is not an easy career, but it can be so interesting.
 I feel so very fortunate to have your child in my class.

 I love children and believe that they hold the love and magic of the world.
 They definitely hold our future in their hands as they are tomorrow's leaders.
-I do all I can to teach them what they need to know to be successful students, but most importantly, I try to teach them how to be loving and kind individuals who respect one another.
+I do all I can to teach them what they need to know in order to be successful students, but most importantly, I try to teach them how to be loving and kind individuals who respect one another.
 My life choice is to try to show these children how important they are to the continual existence of the human race.
 Thank you for helping me in my journey this year!!